Demand first — UX second

 Before working on the UX, we discussed each screen with the client — this way, we managed to avoid any mistakes and dig deeper into the industry.
 Here are some examples of how we rework the interface:

-We grouped all action buttons on the main screen — so the user won’t waste his/her time looking for it on other screens, added the ‘Exchange’ feature, and split up the functionally of ‘Replenish’ into ‘Replenish’ and ‘Buy’.
+We grouped all action buttons on the main screen — so the user won’t waste his/her time looking for it on other screens, added the ‘Exchange’ feature, and split up the functionality of ‘Replenish’ into ‘Replenish’ and ‘Buy.’

-The settings screen had two ‘Submit’ buttons: one to change email, another — to change the password.
-The screen felt overloaded, that’s why we rebuilt it and left only one ‘Submit’.
+The settings screen had two ‘Submit’ buttons: one to change email, and another — to change the password.
+The screen felt overloaded, that’s why we rebuilt it and left only one ‘Submit.’

 Formerly, the landing page had no widget.
-Now there is the widget that allows you to type in a sum, see how much cryptocurrency you can get from it, and proceed to the registration.
+Now, there is a widget that allows you to type in a sum, see how much cryptocurrency you can get from it, and proceed to the registration.
 The widget is designed to motivate the user to perform the action.

 Before cryptocurrency wallet development, we created 4 UI concepts:

-2. Keeping it in mind, we moved on to the second concept.
-This time it was really bright with additional art objects.
-The client liked this version but it seemed unserious to him
+2. Keeping this in mind, we moved on to the second concept.
+This time, it was really bright with additional art objects.
+The client liked this version but it seemed unserious to him.

 Landing page within two iterations